-About the BA (Hons) Human Scale Prop-Making programme
+About the BA (Hons) Human Scale Prop-Making (recruiting for September 2021) programme

 From Gandalf’s staff, to Harry Potter’s Monster Book of Monsters, not just props, but 3D characters in their own right – on completion of our BA (Hons) Human Scale Prop Making programme, our students will graduate with the practical skills and contextual awareness to create exciting and characterful 3D props for Film, Television, Theatre or Exhibition.